nancyradadia/Photo-Album/README.md

 # Dependencies

-Here, java swing is used for frontend where photos are displayed.
+Here, java swing is used for frontend where photos are displayed from the Gallery.
 The path of the photos are stored in database *phpmyadmin* (MySQL database)  and to connect MYSQL with JAVA we use JDBC Driver.
 Hence following are the dependencies:

 + Java SE 11